uday-rana/intro2oop/docs/04_Encapsulation/1_construction-and-destruction.md

 -   Introduce constructors and destructors as essential to encapsulation
 -   Overload constructors to enhance client communication

-> "A class is a cohesive package that ... describes the rules by which objects behave; these objects are referred to as instances of that class." **(Wikipedia, 2008)**
+> "A class is a cohesive package that ... describes the rules by which objects behave; these objects are referred to as instances of that class." **Wikipedia, 2008.**

 Object-oriented languages encapsulate the state and logic of a type using a class.
 A class describes the structure of the data that its objects hold and the rules under which its member functions access and change that data.
 The implementation of a well-encapsulated class has all details hidden within itself.
 Client code communicates with the objects of the class solely through its public member functions.